-20. Scope of Work and Budget Changes
+21. Scope of Work and Budget Changes

-Changes to the Scope of Work, Budget or the Project term, must be requested in writing to CDFA Grant Administrative Contact no later than thirty (30) days prior to the requested implementation date.
+Changes to the Scope of Work, Budget, or the Project term, must be requested in writing to CDFA Grant Administrative Contact no less than thirty (30) days prior to the requested implementation date.
 Any changes to the Scope of Work and Budget are subject to CDFA approval and, at its discretion, CDFA may choose to accept or deny any changes.
 If accepted and after negotiations are concluded, the agreed upon changes will be made and become part of this Agreement.
-CDFA will respond in writing as to whether the proposed changes are accepted.
+CDFA will respond in writing within ten (10) business days as to whether the proposed changes are accepted.

-21. Reporting Requirements
+22. Reporting Requirements

-The Recipient agrees to comply with all reporting requirements specified in Scope of Work and/or Grant Procedures Manual.
+The Recipient agrees to comply with all reporting requirements specified in Scope of Work and/or Grant Procedures Manual if incorporated by reference to this Agreement as an attachment.